Estimating Average Treatment Effects with a Double-Index Propensity Score: Method

 For identifiability, we require the following standard causal inference assumptions:

-where $\pi_k(\bx) = P(T=k\mid \bX=\bx)$, for $k=0,1$.
-Through the third condition we assume from the onset no unmeasured confounding holds given the entire $\bX$, which could be plausible when a large set of baseline covariates are included in $\bX$.
-Under these assumptions, it is well-known that $\Delta$ can be identified from the observed data distribution $\P$ through the g-formula \citep{robins1986new}:
+where $\pi_k(\bx) = \P(T=k\mid \bX=\bx)$, for $k=0,1$.
+The third condition assumes that $\bX$ is a sufficient set of covariates such that no unmeasured confounding holds given the entire $\bX$.
+Under these assumptions, $\Delta$ can be identified from the observed data distribution $\P$ through: